 So, you can easily identify them.
 There is a subset of your current customer base that is ideal.
 It may be small, but it’s there.
 If you can identify them, you will be better able to identify ideal prospects.

 Rate Your Top 2o

 - Using a rating scale from 1 to 5.
-5 is the best fit possible to the criteria and 1 being not a fit at all.
+Five is the best fit possible and one is not a fit.

-- Apply the criteria to your 20 clients one at a time.
+- Apply the criteria to each of your 20 clients and give them a score.

 With the 5 criteria above, total and then divide to find the score.
-The score is 24, divided by 5 is 4.8.
+In this case the total is 24, divided by 5 and the score is 4.8 out of 5.
 They are a good match to the criteria and an example of an ‘ideal’ customer.

 When you do this for the top 20 you will start to see a pattern in the types of customers you have which will later help you know what you are looking for in future clients.

 2. Fit Your Ideal Customer with Target Market